 04 of 07

-Fore Abbey is a trace of the once powerful Benedictine order in Ireland, investing the site with historical importance.
+What remains of Fore Abbey is only a trace of the once powerful Benedictine order in Ireland.
 Monks used to live, pray, and work here on a grand scale.
-Founded sometime in the 7th-century, the mostly medieval remains of the sprawling and still impressive monastic ruins bear witness when the insignificant village of today was a very significant place indeed.
+Founded sometime in the 7th-century, the mostly medieval remains of the sprawling and still impressive monastic ruins bear witness to a time when the small village of today was a very important place indeed.
 The sheer size and location of the main ruins, however, will be more important to most visitors.
 Both are impressive and make for an ideal photo opportunity.
-But do not neglect to look for holy wells, the wonders of Fore and...the dovecote.
+Be sure to look for holy wells, seek out the seven wonders of Fore and the dovecote (pigeon house).
 The last is hidden in plain sight.Continue to 5 of 7 below.

 05 of 07